 20) When can I drive after surgery?
 You can resume driving when you are no longer taking prescription pain medicine and your visual fields are not restricted from swelling.
 The usual time period is 3 to 4 days.

 21) Can I be home by myself overnight the night of surgery?
-No. For your safety, Dr. Lopez requires that a responsible adult stay with you the first night following surgery.
+No. For your safety, We require that a responsible adult stay with you the first night following surgery.

 22) Are there any foods to avoid following surgery?
-No. Dr. Lopez encourages you to eat a well-balanced diet.
+No. we encourage you to eat a well-balanced diet.
 You may notice that saltier foods can cause you to swell for a longer period of time.

 23) What medications do I take following surgery?
-Dr. Lopez will ask you to take the following medications starting the day of surgery:
+Dr. Lopez or Dr. Perro will ask you to take the following medications starting the day of surgery:

 1- An antibiotic- generally Keflex for one week 2- Pain medicine- Vicodin or Percocet to take as needed 3- Antibiotic ointment- to place on the incision sites at least three times a day.
 4- Antiswelling medication- for patients that are not diabetic a Medrol dosepak will be given.
 5- Vitamin C for one week following surgery to promote healing.
 6- Arnica place under the tongue three tabs three times a day before meals for two weeks.